-An example noise analysis netlist is given in figure 7.11.
-In this example, the only noise source is the resistor, r1p1.
+Example noise analysis netlists are given in figures 7-21 and 7-22.
+In those two examples, the only noise source is the resistor, rlp1.
 The input source is v1 and the output node is v(4).
+A decade sweep is used in the first example, while a .DATA statement is used in the second example.